 - On time.

-- On budget.
+- Under budget.

-- Up to the required quality.
+- To the expected quality.

-- Through the right people and resources
+- Having the right people and resources.

 Key Responsibilities

-- Planning project creation.
+- Drafting project plans

 Career Benefits